reveware/drill-down/docs/getting-started.md

 npx  prisma  generate
 ```

-#### Terraform & LocalStack
+### Terraform & LocalStack

-To create AWS resources like the S3 buckets for media storage you can use [terraform](https://developer.hashicorp.com/terraform) from the `infra` folder, just make sure to update the tf_vars in the `./infra/env_vars` folder and make sure they match your `~/aws/credentials` file with the account(s) you want to use.
+To create AWS resources, you can use [terraform](https://developer.hashicorp.com/terraform) along with the `settings.tfvars` from the `infra` folder.

+> Make sure you have the right credentials at ~/.aws/credentials

-Optionally you can use [localstack](https://docs.localstack.cloud) & [terraform-local](https://github.com/localstack/terraform-local) to create the required infra in your local machine instead.
+Optionally you could use [localstack](https://docs.localstack.cloud) & [terraform-local](https://github.com/localstack/terraform-local) to create the required infra in your local machine instead.

 For this, you would have to configure `tflocal` using pyton and pip, and then simply use it as you would the `terraform` CLI.